 - 2.7.1 Facilities for maintaining anaesthesia, monitoring, ventilation of patients' lungs and resuscitation, including defibrillation, should be available at all sites where patients are anaesthetised. - 2.7.4 The recommended standards of monitoring, by instrument or otherwise, should be met for every patient.
 All monitors should be fitted with audible alarms, with preset but adjustable limits.
-The following equipment should be available at all sites where anaesthesia is administered: - oxygen analyser - device to display airway pressure whenever positive pressure ventilation is used, with alarms that warn if the airway pressure is too high or too low - vapour analyser whenever a volatile anaesthetic agent is in use - capnography - pulse oximeter - non-invasive blood pressure monitor - electrocardiograph - a means of measuring the patient's body temperature - a nerve stimulator when neuromuscular blocking drugs are used. - 2.7.7 All equipment used for regional anaesthesia and analgesia should have NRfit connections.
+The following equipment should be available at all sites where anaesthesia is administered: - oxygen analyser - device to display airway pressure whenever positive pressure ventilation is used, with alarms that warn if the airway pressure is too high or too low - vapour analyser whenever a volatile anaesthetic agent is in use - capnography - pulse oximeter - non-invasive blood pressure monitor - electrocardiograph - a means of measuring the patient's body temperature - a nerve stimulator when neuromuscular blocking drugs are used. - 2.7.8 Some patients may require additional monitoring equipment.
+The following should be considered based on case mix and workload: 114 - invasive cardiovascular pressure monitoring - Point of Care coagulation testing - cardiac output monitors - depth of anaesthesia monitoring.

-- 2.7.8 Some patients may require additional monitoring equipment.
-The following should be considered based on case mix and workload: 114 - invasive cardiovascular pressure monitoring - Point of Care coagulation testing - cardiac output monitors - · depth of anaesthesia monitoring. - 5.3.19 The standards of monitoring provided in all locations where emergency procedures are performed, including non-theatre locations, should be the same as those provided in theatres.
-This includes temperature and end tidal CO2 in recovery. - 6.2.18 Full resuscitation equipment and drugs should be provided as outlined by the Resuscitation Council and hospital policy. - 7.2.3 Environments in which patients receive anaesthesia or sedation should have full facilities for resuscitation available, including a defibrillator, suction, oxygen, airway devices, an escalating plan of airway intervention equipment, including equipment required to manage a difficult airway and a means of providing ventilation. - 7.2.9 Equipment for monitoring should be available at all sites where patients receive anaesthesia or sedation.
-For patients receiving conscious sedation, this should include pulse oximetry. - 7.2.10 Continuous waveform capnography should be available for all patients undergoing general anaesthesia and moderate or deep sedation. - 7.2.27 Patients should be appropriately monitored during their recovery. - 9.2.18 Resuscitation equipment as described by the Resuscitation Council UK should be available on the delivery suite and should be checked regularly.
+- 5.3.19 The standards of monitoring provided in all locations where emergency procedures are performed, including non-theatre locations, should be the same as those provided in theatres.
+This includes temperature and end tidal CO2 in recovery. - 6.4.15 Full resuscitation equipment and drugs should be provided as outlined by the Resuscitation Council UK and local policy.
+A cardiac arrest trolley and defibrillator should be provided in the first-stage recovery area. - 7.2.9 Equipment for monitoring should be available at all sites where patients receive anaesthesia or sedation.
+For patients receiving conscious sedation, this should include pulse oximetry. - 7.2.10 Continuous waveform capnography should be available for all patients undergoing general anaesthesia and moderate or deep sedation. - 9.2.18 Resuscitation equipment as described by the Resuscitation Council UK should be available on the delivery suite and should be checked regularly.
 A resuscitative hysterotomy pack containing a scalpel, surgical gloves and cord clamp should be available on all resuscitation trolleys in the Maternity Unit and areas admitting pregnant women e.g. emergency departments.
 A range of sizes of endotracheal tubes of 7 mm internal diameter or less should also be kept on the resuscitation trolleys. - 10.2.1 Equipment should be available and maintained that is appropriate for use in neonates, infants and children of all sizes and ages, including: - equipment for airway management and monitoring airway patency, including video laryngoscopy and capnography in an easily accessible location.
-A standardised paediatric difficult airway trolley should be located in areas of the hospital where paediatric airway management is required including the operating theatres, emergency department and critical care units - paediatric breathing systems - invasive haemodynamic monitoring - pulse oximetry sensors and blood pressure cuffs - vascular access equipment, including intraosseous needles

-- devices to allow rapid and accurate fluid and drug delivery - equipment for warming fluids - patient warming devices - equipment for measuring patient temperature - total intravenous anaesthesia (TIVA) pumps with paediatric algorithms - ultrasound devices with a dedicated paediatric probe (for central venous and nerve identification - equipment on the ward for recording weight and height.
+A standardised paediatric difficult airway trolley should be located in areas of the hospital where paediatric airway management is required including the operating theatres, emergency department and critical care units - paediatric breathing systems - invasive haemodynamic monitoring - pulse oximetry sensors and blood pressure cuffs - vascular access equipment, including intraosseous needles - devices to allow rapid and accurate fluid and drug delivery - equipment for warming fluids - patient warming devices - equipment for measuring patient temperature - total intravenous anaesthesia (TIVA) pumps with paediatric algorithms - ultrasound devices with a dedicated paediatric probe (for central venous and nerve identification - equipment on the ward for recording weight and height.